h4dh4d1y4551n3/libstd98ext/README.md

-# libstd98ext
+# libstdx
-A collection of C++ feature extension for C++98 designed to bring modern C++ functionality for legacy compatibility or to roll your own implementation for self-convenience.
+A collection of C++ feature extension designed to bring modern C++ functionality for legacy compatibility or to roll your own implementation for self-convenience.